-• Length "1" is provided by BOXCAR and is determined by the location where the As1 reinforcing is no longer required and moment in the slab and floor can be resisted by the As7 and As8 reinforcing, respectively.
-The greater of these distances is used to calculate the "M" dimension, which will be applied to the reinforcement in both members.
+Eriksson Culvert uses the equivalent capacity method to calculate the necessary embedment of the As1 reinforcement into the slab and floor, henceforth referred to as the "M" dimension.
+This length is determined by the location where the As1 reinforcing is no longer required and moment in the slab and floor can be resisted by the As7 and As8 reinforcing, respectively.
+The greater of the distances in the slab and floor is then added to the development length of the As7 and As8 reinforcing to obtain the "M" dimension, which will be applied to the reinforcement in both members.